-- 13. Written Election.
-At the time you make a rollover to an IRA, you must designate in writing to the custodian your election to treat that contribution as a rollover.
-Once made, the rollover election is irrevocable. - K. Transfer Due to Divorce If all or any part of your IRA is awarded to your spouse or former spouse in a divorce or legal separation proceeding, the amount so awarded will be treated as the spouse's IRA (and may be transferred pursuant to a court-approved divorce decree or written legal separation agreement to another IRA of your spouse), and will not be considered a taxable distribution to you.
-A transfer is a tax-free direct movement of cash and/or property from one Traditional IRA to another. - L. Recharacterizations If you make a contribution to a Traditional IRA and later recharacterize either all or a portion of the original contribution to a Roth IRA along with net income attributable, you may elect to treat the original contribution as having been made to the Roth IRA.
+- L. Transfer Due to Divorce If all or any part of your IRA is awarded to your spouse or former spouse in a divorce or legal separation proceeding, the amount so awarded will be treated as the spouse's IRA (and may be transferred pursuant to a court-approved divorce decree or written legal separation agreement to another IRA of your spouse) and will not be considered a taxable distribution to you.
+A transfer is a tax-free direct movement of cash and/or property from one Traditional IRA to another. - M. Recharacterizations If you make a contribution to a Traditional IRA and later recharacterize either all or a portion of the original contribution to a Roth IRA along with net income attributable, you may elect to treat the original contribution as having been made to the Roth IRA.
 The same methodology applies when recharacterizing a contribution from a Roth IRA to a Traditional IRA.
 The deadline for completing a recharacterization is your tax filing deadline (including any extensions) for the year for which the original contribution was made.
 You may not recharacterize a Roth IRA conversion.